 WHAT YOU NEED TO MAKE THIS RECIPE

-- Spices: Season the chops with salt and pepper before cooking them.
+• Spices: Season the chops with kosher salt and coarsely ground black pepper before cooking them.

-- Olive Oil: Use olive oil to prevent the lamb chops from sticking to the pan; the oil also helps to create a beautiful crust.
+• Olive Oil: Use olive oil to prevent the lamb chops from sticking to the pan; the oil helps create a beautiful crust.

 HOW TO MAKE LAMB SHOULDER CHOP